By Lynn O’Rourke Hayes

-While your list will most certainly change over the years, think about which destinations you hope to visit while your children are in the nest and beyond.
+While your list will most certainly change over the years.
+But think about which destinations you hope to visit while your children are in the nest and beyond.

 And, when it comes time to involve the children in creating the bucket list, remember that kids don’t know what they don’t know.

 Certain theme parks and resorts will likely be on their radar screens.
 But they may not be aware of the glories of Yellowstone or Yosemite or the historical significance of Gettysburg or Montpelier.